-The future state of health and wellness: Judging the Core77 Design Awards
+The future state of health and wellness: 2020 Core77 Design Awards

 Health and Wellness is top of mind for many of us as we experience a global health crisis first-hand.
 In this context, it was particularly rewarding to contribute to the judging of the 2020 Core77 Design Awards.
 My fellow jurors and I have been reflecting on the core themes that emerged, and what they tell us about the state of healthcare design today.